 Additionally, the Santa Clara Countywide Bicycle Plan (Bicycle Plan), adopted by VTA in August 2008, identifies various existing and/or planned cross-county bicycle corridors in the vicinity of the BART stations.
 The purpose of the cross-county bicycle corridors, as described in the Bicycle Plan, is to provide continuous connections between Santa Clara County jurisdictions and to adjacent counties, and to serve the major regional trip-attractors in the County.
-The cross-county bicycle corridors serving the alignment are discussed below.
-Bicycle facilities in the area of each of the stations are presented on Figures 3-4, 3-5, and 3-6 and described below.
+The cross-county bicycle corridors are presented on Figures 3-4, 3-5, and 3-6 and described below.
 The bike paths shown on the figures are recreational facilities primarily used for recreational purposes.
 The bike lanes and routes are transportation facilities and are primarily used for commuting and running errands.